Autopsy: Migrant child who died in US custody had infection

-HOUSTON — An autopsy has found that a 7-year-old girl from Guatemala died of a bacterial infection while detained by the U.S. Border Patrol, in a case that drew worldwide attention to the plight of migrant families detained at the southern U.S. border.
+HOUSTON — A 7-year-old girl from Guatemala died of a bacterial infection while detained by the U.S. Border Patrol, according to an autopsy released Friday, in a case that drew worldwide attention to the plight of migrant families at the southern U.S. border.

-The El Paso County Medical Examiner’s office released a report Friday of its findings in the death of 7-year-old Jakelin Caal Maquin.
-Jakelin died Dec.
-8, just over a day after she was apprehended by Border Patrol agents with her father.
+Jakelin Caal Maquin died Dec.
+8, just over a day after she was apprehended by Border Patrol agents with her father after entering the U.S. illegally.
+Jakelin was one of two children to die in Border Patrol custody in December, raising questions about the agency’s ability to care for families.

-The report says traces of streptococcus bacteria were found in Jakelin’s lungs, adrenal gland, liver, and spleen.
-The autopsy says she faced a “rapidly progressive infection” that led to the failure of multiple organs.
+The report from the medical examiner in El Paso, Texas, says traces of streptococcus bacteria were found in Jakelin’s lungs, adrenal gland, liver, and spleen.
+The autopsy says she faced a “rapidly progressive infection” that led to sepsis and the failure of multiple organs.

 The medical examiner did not determine which form of streptococcus bacteria Jakelin contracted.

-Jakelin was one of two children to die in Border Patrol custody in December, raising questions about the agency’s medical practices as it faces a surge in migrant families crossing the southern border.
+Dr. Matthew Gartland, a pediatrician and member of the advocacy group Physicians for Human Rights, said that while it was difficult to determine whether more rapid treatment would have saved Jakelin’s life, “what we can say is immigrant children should receive timely care, including emergency care, by pediatricians.”

+Jakelin was not hospitalized until 12 hours after she and her father were apprehended, according to U.S. Customs and Border Protection.

-U.S. Customs and Border Protection said shortly after Jakelin’s death that she was apprehended with her father, Nery Gilberto Caal Cuz, in a group of 163 migrants at about 9:15 p.m.
+CBP said Jakelin and her her father, Nery Gilberto Caal Cuz, were in a group of 163 migrants who were apprehended at about 9:15 p.m.
 Dec.
-6 in New Mexico.
-The father signed an English-language form stating Jakelin was in good health, but it remains unclear whether he understood what the form said.
+6 in a remote part of New Mexico.
+The father signed an English-language form stating Jakelin was in good health, CBP said, but it remains unclear whether he understood what the form said.

 Jakelin and her father boarded a bus at about 4:30 a.m.
 Dec.
 7 from the Antelope Wells port of entry for the Lordsburg station.
 According to a CBP statement, Jakelin’s father reported just before the bus left at 5 a.m. that she was vomiting.